sequenceiq/ambari-vagrant/README.md

 ## deploy cluster with ambari

-Since ambari 1.5 there is a new way to declaratively specify your cluseter, called [Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)
+Since Ambari 1.5 there is a new way to declaratively specify your cluseter, called [Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)

 ```